Skip to product information

 Habitat: wet edges, wet open woods, wet meadows, swamps, bogs, marshes, fens, wet ditches, in between reeds at lake and river edge.
 Found in Black Alder coppices and regularly-flooded, always moist places.

 More: Caltha palustris contains nectar and lots of pollen and is an excellent food source for numerous insects early in the season.
 It can also be rain-pollinated and the seeds rain-dispersed and/or distributed by floating on moving water.
 It is a joy to see the bright yellow flowers after a long winter.
 The young leaves and buds are edible cooked, with a couple of water-changes.
 A more promising experience might be cooking and pickling the buds for a garnish.
-There is potential for contact dermatitis and the plant is toxic eaten raw.
+There is potential for contact dermatitis and the plant is toxic if eaten raw.
+The leaves and roots have been used medicinally.
+The leaves of this plant can be confused with the leaves of Veratrum viride, False Hellebore, which is fatally toxic in all parts.

 Even more: This plant is mentioned in numerous poems and works of fiction (see the lengthy Wikipedia entry for more).
 In the U.K. Caltha palustris has many names: Bassinets, Crazy Beth, Horse Blob, Molly-blob, May Blob, Boots, Water Boots, Meadow-bright, Bullflower, Meadow Buttercup, Water Buttercup, Soldier's Buttons, Meadow or Water Cowslip, Publican's Cloak or Publicans-and-Sinners, Crowfoot, Water Dragon, Drunkards, Water Goggles, Meadow, Water or Yellow Gowan, Goldes, Golds, Goldings, Gools, Cowlily, Marybuds.